COMPENDIAL UPDATES

 3/12/2026

-USP PF [52(1)] monograph Sucroferric Oxyhydroxide N Microbial Enumeration Tests 〈61〉:The total aerobic microbial count is NMT 103 cfu/g.
+USP PF [52(1)] mono Sucroferric Oxyhydroxide N Microbial Enumeration Tests 〈61〉:The total aerobic microbial count is NMT 103 cfu/g.
 The total combined yeasts and molds count is NMT 102 cfu/g.

 Tests for Specified Microorganisms 〈62〉:It meets the requirements of the test for absence of Escherichia coli.